huangdonghere/SRCFS/README.md

 selectedFeatureIdx = rankings(1:D);
 ```

 Here, selectedFeatureIdx indicates the indices of D selected features.
 Then you can use these selected features for your specific tasks.
-For example, if you would like to perform k-means on the dataset with the selected features, you may do it like this:
+For example, if you would like to perform k-means on the dataset with the selected features, you can do it like this:

 ```
 newFea = fea(:,selectedFeatureIdx);